 “An agent with the inside information is on a first-name basis with the hotels and restaurants at your destinations,” Davis said.
 “They will know when the best time to travel is to get you the most value.”

 1. Live Like a Local

-Travelers can find great bargains by avoiding tourist traps and going where the home folks go.
-For example, midtown Manhattan might be popular with tourists, but travel agents recommend researching restaurants and attractions popular with the people who live and work in New York City.
+A travel agent’s local connection can come in handy, especially for travelers hoping to avoid tourists traps.
+For example, Midtown Manhattan is very popular with tourists, but travel agents recommend researching restaurants and attractions popular with the people who live and work in New York City.